bnosac/audio.whisper/README.md

 #### Compilation

-Note: speed of the transcription depends highly on setting the C compilation flags `-mavx -mavx2 -mfma -mf16c` which depend the computer you have running.
-You might need to change this in [/src/Makevars](/src/Makevars) to tune it to your needs
+Note: speed of the transcription depends highly on setting the C compilation flags `-mavx -mavx2 -mfma -mf16c` which depend on the computer you have running.
+You might need to change these compilations flags in [/src/Makevars](/src/Makevars) to tune the package to your needs.

 ## Support in text mining